Origin of the international cis-lunar habitat

 Read our introductory articles on the subject at...

-According to current plans, the living quarters of the cis-lunar station, officially known as the Cis-lunar Transit Habitat, CTH, will consist of two largely identical modules dubbed Common Habitat Element No. 1 and No. 2 or simply Hab-1 and Hab-2.
+As of beginning of 2017, the living quarters of the cis-lunar station, officially known as the Cis-lunar Transit Habitat, CTH, were to consist of two largely identical modules dubbed Common Habitat Element No. 1 and No. 2 or simply Hab-1 and Hab-2.

 The European Space Agency, ESA, is expected to join forces with NASA to build these modules, based on Europe's experience in the highly successful Spacelab and Columbus programs, which provided Earth-orbiting modules for the Space Shuttle and the International Space Station, ISS.
 The Japanese aerospace agency, JAXA, also considers contributing its own habitation module or its major components.

 The concept for the habitation modules was formulated by the end of 2016, after several years of consultations between the partners in the ISS project.
 Like the first component of the cis-lunar station, they were designed to fit into the NASA's super-heavy SLS rocket, packed below the Orion crew vehicle.
 At the time, the provisional flight manifest for the Orion/SLS system, called for the launch of habitation modules-1 and -2 during Exploration Missions-4 and -5 in 2024 and 2025, respectively.